Last Updated May 28, 2026

 - reducing GPS sampling frequency

-- employing efficient voltage regulators
+- using efficient voltage regulators

-- adding solar charging systems
+- adding solar charging systems where appropriate

 These techniques allow small embedded systems to operate for extended periods while collecting meaningful environmental data.
 In a real telemetry platform, power management is often as important as sensing accuracy.